List of Once Upon a Time characters: Anastasia

+Jafar

-Jafar (season 6, Wonderland) portrayed by Naveen Andrews, Oded Fehr, and Anthony Keyvan, is the son of Ulima, the bastard son of the Sultan, and half-brother of Mirza.
+Jafar (season 6, Wonderland), portrayed by Naveen Andrews, Oded Fehr, and Anthony Keyvan, is the son of Ulima, the bastard son of the Sultan, and half-brother of Mirza.
 After his mother's death, Jafar wishes to be acknowledged as the son of the Sultan, but being the bastard son, the Sultan refuses.
 Hoping to use three genie lamps to change the laws of magic, he kidnaps the Sultan and makes an alliance with the Red Queen of Wonderland, but betrays her once their goals no longer aligned.
 Using any means necessary to gain all three genies, Jafar, along with Amara becomes the most powerful sorcerer in all the realms, but his wrongdoing is undone by Nyx when he unintentionally steals the magical waters of the Well of Wonders, and he is turned into a genie and is sent to the Enchanted Forest.
 Discovered by Princess Jasmine in his genie form, he is killed via transformation to a staff.

+Percy

-Percy/White Rabbit (Wonderland) voiced by John Lithgow, is the husband of Mrs. Rabbit, and father of his son and daughter.
+Percy/White Rabbit (Wonderland), voiced by John Lithgow, is the husband of Mrs. Rabbit, and father of his son and daughter.
 As the White Rabbit of Wonderland, Percy is able to create rabbit-hole portals to any realm.
 During his time in Victorian England, Alice follows Percy through a rabbit hole to Wonderland.
 Twenty-eight years later, he retrieves the Knave of Hearts from Storybrooke and help rescue Alice from an asylum, bringing them both to Wonderland to help find Cyrus.
 To defeat Jafar, he recruits an army to defeat Jafar's undead army.
 Following Jafar's defeat, he opens a portal for Alice, Cyrus and many of their Wonderland friends to Victorian England for preparation of Alice and Cyrus' wedding.
-After the wedding, he sends his family, Anastasia, and Wille back to Wonderland.
+After the wedding, he sends his family, Anastasia, and Will back to Wonderland.
 Years later, he can be seen looking from behind some tall grasses when Alice and Cyrus are seen with their child.